Pyomo/mpi-sppy/doc/src/scenario_creator.rst

 (``mpisppy.utils.sputils.attach_root_node``) that attaches the node list for you.

-Node list entries can be entered indididually, by adding and an entire variable with all of indexes, and/or by using wildcards.
+Node list entries can be entered indididually, by adding an entire variable implicitly including all index values, and/or by using wildcards.
 This is illustrated in the netdes example:

 ::